rkuang/rkuang.github.io/_projects/tip-pro.md

 UIKit.
 I implemented the custom views using IBDesignables and IBInspectables, enabling me to configure these views directly in XCode's Interface Builder.
 I also learned to use UserDefaults to persist user preferences.

+Be on the lookout Tip Pro in the iOS App Store, coming soon!